very-scary-scenario/nkd.su/PANIC.md

     - You should run the `refresh_votes` management command every two minutes or so.
     - You should run the `clearsessions` management command daily.
-    - So that we don't start getting broken images for Twitter users who've changed their avatar since they last voted, you should run the `update_twitter_avatars` management command daily.
     - To keep track album art up to date, you should run the `update_background_art` command at least once a week.
     - It would be super considerate to run the `dumpdata vote` command piped to